freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/bisection-method-lab/user-stories.md

 **User stories**

-1. You should define a function named `square_root_bisection` that takes three parameters:
+1. You should define a function named square_root_bisection with three parameters:

 - The number for which you want to find the square root.
 - The tolerance being the acceptable error margin for the result.
 You should set a default tolerance value.
 - The maximum number of iterations to perform.

-2. Within the `square_root_bisection` function, you should first check the following conditions:
+2. The square_root_bisection function should:

-    - If the number is negative, you should raise a `ValueError` with the message `"Square root of negative number is not defined in real numbers"`.
+- Raise a ValueError with the message Square root of negative number is not defined in real numbers if the number passed to the function is negative.
-    - For numbers `0` and `1`, you should simply print the message: `The square root of [number] is [number]` and return the number itself as the square root.
+- For numbers 0 and 1, print the message: The square root of [number] is [number] and return the number itself as the square root.

-3. If the number is positive(other than `0` and `1`), you should initialize higher and lower bounds for the bisection method.
-You should crate the variables `low` and `high` to represent the lower and upper bounds of the search space.
-The lower bound should be `0` and the upper bound should the maximum of either `1` or the number itself.

-4. Within the `square_root_bisection` function, you should create a bisection loop that repeats up to the maximum number of iteration.
-Within the loop:

-- Calculate the midpoint between lower and upper bound.
-Square the mid value and compare it to the target number:

-    - If it's close enough (within tolerance), the loop should end.
-    - If it's too low, the algorithm should shift lower bound up to the mid value.
-    - If it's too high, the algorithm should shift the higher bound down to the mid value.
+- For any other positive number, print the approximate square root with the message: The square root of [square_target] is approximately [root] and return the computed root value.

-5. Within the `square_root_bisection` function, after the bisection loop, if no value meets the tolerance condition, it should print a failure message: `Failed to converge within the [maximum] iterations`.
+- If no value meets the tolerance condition, print a failure message: Failed to converge within the [maximum] iterations and return None.
-Otherwise, it should print the approximate square root with the message: `The square root of [square_target] is approximately [root]`

-6. At the end, the `square_root_bisection` function should return the computed root value.